 OS. final i-diphthongs became long [ī] in polysyllables; [-SVi] > [-Sī]

 There is strong evidence that in polysyllables, any final diphthongs ending in i were reduced to a long ī in Sindarin and Noldorin, and this long vowel was later lost with various phonetic effects.
 This sound change has been noted by David Salo (GS/§4.33), and is needed to explain the development of Sindarin plurals, which regularly demonstrate i-affection and i-intrusion, such as S. erain plural of aran “king”.
-There are a few explicit examples of this plural development in Sindarin and Noldorin:
+There are several explicit examples of this plural development in Sindarin and Noldorin:

 There was a similar change of final i-diphthongs to [ī] in Welsh, also influencing the forms of plurals in that language (WGHC/§75viii).
 In theory this sound change might only apply to plurals, but we also have an explicit example of this phonetic development for a word that is not a plural: